CodeSleeve/asset-pipeline/README.md

 After running `php artisan assets:generate` you should notice two new directories with some files, `app/assets` and `vendor/assets`.

-Be sure to check out the `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css` files, where you can adjust the files you want included into your manifest.
+Be sure to check out the `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css` files.
+These are the default manifest files where you can adjust the files you want included into your manifest.

 Let's verify you have everything working by going to: